-Multivariable output feedback stabilisation with structure constraint: application to a gyrometer Benoit Boivin and Laurent Rambault and Patrick Coirault and Claude Dewez Abstract- In this paper, the problem of static output feedback control of a linear system is considered.
-This method allows to design a PID controller in order to taking into account the industrial context.
-The proposed algorithm is used to perform a mutivariable PID controller applied to design a sensor.
-The system, a gyrometer, is an angular velocity sensor used as instrument of navigation for aeronautics.
-The numerical results presented are obtained from real system and real time board.
-I. INTRODUCTION This paper presents the study of the mathematical model of a vibrating gyrometer and its control using a multivariable PID controller.
-The PID controller structure is prescribed by the industrial context.
-Before the work developed in this paper, a continuous time controller has been designed and has been implemented in the industrial laboratory.
-The method used to design the controller is an experimental one.
+rambault(or boivin or coirault or mehdi)@esip.univ-poitiers.fr LAII-ESIP 40 Avenue de Recteur Pineau 86022 Poitiers -FRANCE Telephone number: (33) 549 453 642 Fax-number: (33) 549 454 034 Keywords: Industrial application, Multivariable PID, Stabilization, LMI.
+Abstract The aim of this paper is to develop the design of a sensor and improve its characteristics by using the control theory.
+The sensor studied is a gyrometer.
+The gyrometer is an angular velocity sensor used for the design of the instruments of navigation for aeronautics.
+Its principle is based on the detection of Coriolis accelerations introduced by the mechanical vibrations.
+This sensor brings into mechanical phenomena (vibrations of a resonator) and electromagnetic (excitation and detection of these vibrations).
+The objective of the controller applied to this system is to guarantee the stability of the sensor.
+The main objective is to respect the PID structure of real time implementation.
+To solve this problem, this paper proposes to use a methodology based on LMI.
+1 Introduction This paper presents the study of the mathematical model of a vibrating gyrometer and its control using a multivariable PID controller.
 The main interest of this paper is to purpose an effective method to design a PID controller for a MIMO industrial system.
-To perform the controller, the problem of static output feedback is considered and modified to introduce the structure constraint [4].
-The main objective is to stabilise the gyrometer with a multivariable PID controller in order to improve the robustness when physical modifications are introduced.
 The gyrometer is an angular velocity sensor used for the design of the instruments of navigation for aeronautics.
 Its principle is based on the detection of Coriolis accelerations introduced by the mechanical vibrations.
 This sensor brings into mechanical phenomena (vibrations of a resonator) and electromagnetic (excitation and detection of these vibrations).
 The objective of the controller applied to this system is to guarantee the linearity of the sensor.
-The output signal must be represented as follow: $$i_s = K_1 \left(\Omega + K_0 \right),$$ with constants K_0 and K_1 .
+The output signal must be represented as follow: $$i_s = K_1 \left(\Omega + K_0 \right)$$ with constants K_0 and K_1 .
 K_1 represents the scale factor, K_0 the bias and Ω the real rotate speed to measure.
-The difficulty lies in the fact that, on the one hand, the various This work is funded by Thales Avionics.
-The authors gratefully acknowledges the support of this research by Thales Avionics through provision of a research team Benoit Boivin is with LAII, University of Poitiers, France Benoit.Boivin@univ-poitiers.fr Laurent Rambault is with LAII, University of Poitiers, France Laurent.Rambault@univ-poitiers.fr Patrick Coirault is with LAII, University of Poitiers, France Patrick.Coirault@univ-poitiers.fr Claude Dewez is with LAII, University of Poitiers, France claude.dewez@univ-poitiers.fr electric signals are oscillating and on the other hand, the control signals and the signals of measurements are multiplexed.
-They can't coexist simultaneously.
+The difficulty lies in the fact that, on the one hand, the various electric signals are oscillating and on the other hand, the control signals and the signals of measurements are multiplexed.
+They cannot coexist simultaneously.
 A continuous time controller has been tested by the company Thales Avionics.
+The choice of PID structure respects the industrial constraint in order to use the existing controller.
+To solve the problem of PID controller design it is purposed to design an equivalent static output feedback controller.
 The second section presents the algorithm used to design the PID.
-The third section presents the physical principle of the gyrometer and its model used for the multivariable PID controller design.
+The third section presents the physical principle of the gy-rometer and its model used for the multivariable PID controller design.
 The fourth section concerns numerical results.
-II.
-MULTIVARIABLE OUTPUT FEEDBACK STABILISATION Proportional Integral Derivative controllers are still widely used in industrial processes.
-Its popularity is due to its simplicity and needs only three parameters to tune.
+2 PID controller design Proportional Integral Derivative controllers are still widely used in industrial process.
+Its popularity is due to its simplicity, it needs only three parameters to tune.
 However, the three PID parameters should be tune appropriately in order to satisfy control performance.
-The problem of design a multivariable PID controller is formulated in a LMI framework [1].
+The problem of design a multivariable PID controller is formulated in a LMI framework (1).
 Concerning the application proposed in this paper, the PID controller is designed with experimental approach.
 The objective is to achieve a better performance of the control than the initial controller.
 The method used in this paper concerns the feedback stabilization.
-In this section, we just summarize the technique.
-For more details the reader is invited to see [5].
+In this section, we just summarize the technic.
+For more details the reader is invited to see (4).
 The first step is to transform the PID controller to static output feedback.
 Consider the linear time invariant system: